zdelv/notes/ECE 3030/Chapter 3.md

 ### 3.2.1 Electrons and Holes
 At 0K, all of the electrons in a semiconductor exist in the valence band, which leads to an empty conduction band.
 As thermal energy is added, electrons are excited from the valence band and moved into the conduction band, leaving holes in the valence band.
 Each pair of excited-electron and valence-hole are called *electron hole pairs* (EHPs).

 An excited electron in the conduction band is relatively free to move around, as the number of energy states is much larger than the number of electrons.
-For example, with silicon at room temperature, there are around $10^{10}$ $\text{EHP}/cm^3$ in the conduction, while the density of Si is around $10^{22}$ $\text{atoms}/cm^3$.
+For example, with silicon at room temperature, there are around $10^{10}$ $\text{electrons}/cm^3$ in the conduction band, while the density of Si is around $10^{22}$ $\text{atoms}/cm^3$.
 The multiple orders of difference allows electrons to move freely and highlights the conductivity of semiconductors, in the view of the conduction band.

 When looking at the current flow due to the holes, we have to change our view to look at the current density in the valence band.
 At 0K, when the valence band is full, the following equation describes the current density: